carpben/coding_notes/Redux patterns/redux+typescript.md

   ...
 }
 ```
 After typing dispatch we can only dispatch a valid action.
-Even if code is slightly longer, coding is much faster, since we get full support from the editor
+The editor suggests proper strings for the type property, and once we enter our type, it suggests the required properties.
+Even if code is slightly longer, coding is much faster.

 ### Possible caveats:
 1. If we decide to change action.type property (e.x from "ADD_TODO" to "APPEND_TODO") or the names of certain properties, we can't refactor it in one centralized place, since we don't have a const or a function.
 My experience so far is that it is a minor limitation/drawback.